ebot1234/OpenFMS_OLD/README.md

 ## PLC Integration:

 We use Automation Direct's FMS Hardware, which consits of a DoMore BRX PLC and many remote network cards to control inputs and outputs of the field.
+PLC programs are at:https://github.com/ebot1234/OFMS_PLC